 In the animated fig. 3 one can see how in the infrared (section WISE, Wide-field Infrared Survey Explorer) the dust clouds emerge brightly, which appear dark in visible light (section DSS, STSci Digitized Sky Survey).

 The name "Cave Nebula" probably goes back to the English amateur astronomer and book author Sir Patrick Moore and his Caldwell catalogue, which was published in Sky & Telescope in 1995.
+Sh2-155 is listed s Caldwell 9 there.
 The arch in the nebula looks like the entrance of a cave.
-Sh2-155 is called Caldwell 9 here.
-The name «Cave Nebula» was also used for the reflection nebula Ced 201 and VdB 152.
+The name «Cave Nebula» is also used for the reflection nebula Ced 201 and VdB 152.